zoepicone/zoepicone/README.md

 - 👋 Hi, I’m Zoe
-- 3rd year BSc student at Victoria University of Wellington.
+- Masters of Computer Science student at Victoria University of Wellington.
 - Ruby on Rails developer, currently working at [Cymonz](https://www.cymonz.com/)